Triex/0x1/templates/full/javascript/README.md

-# 0x1 Full JavaScript App
+once we get to# 0x1 Full JavaScript App

 A comprehensive, production-ready web application template built with the 0x1 framework featuring all advanced capabilities, optimized for performance.